tariqhawis/tariqhawis.github.io/_posts/2020-02-14-how-to-launch-a-secure-website-in-2020.md

 ### Be Aware of the Common Security Mistakes

-So you made up your mind, and chose to build a static site, now **Does your website become a hack-proof?**
+So you made up your mind, and chose to build a static site, **does that makes your website a hack-proof?**

 *I would say no, but you almost there!*